SCHOOL OF AGRICULTURE AND NATURAL SCIENCES

 Ag Ed Club

 NEO has a rich history of producing decades of quality agriculture educators.
 NEO’s Ag Ed Club participates in numerous events including homecoming, Ag in the Classroom, community service events, workshops and more.
-We strive to instill passion, knowledge, and experience to the next esteemed generation of agriculture educators.
+We strive to instill passion, knowledge, and experience in the next esteemed generation of agriculture educators.

 It’s free to apply to NEO A&M College.